leonlinsx/minimal-mistakes/_posts/2020-02-19-ben-evans-annual.md

 > New retailing means new taxes e.g. AMZN product search, Booking/Expedia Google search

-Stores have to pay rent in order to physically reach customers. **When your store moves from the physical to the intangible internet, you pay a digital rent instead.** [Customer acquisition cost (CAC) is the new rent](https://www.inc.com/magazine/201805/tom-foster/direct-consumer-brands-middleman-warby-parker.html "CAC").
+Stores pay rent to physically reach customers. **When your store moves from the physical to the intangible internet, you pay a digital rent instead.** [Customer acquisition cost (CAC) is the new rent](https://www.inc.com/magazine/201805/tom-foster/direct-consumer-brands-middleman-warby-parker.html "CAC").
 This takes various forms, such as paying AMZN a fee to advertise your product, or buying ads on Google.

 Ben also makes the point that this shift in rent isn't new, and has happened whenever there's a shift in business trends, for example [Sears and its catalogues.](https://www.smithsonianmag.com/history/rise-and-fall-sears-180964181/ "Sears") The exception is when you can find a unique way to reach your customers directly without a middleman.
-Some investors thought that new Direct to Consumer (DTC) companies such as Casper (mattress company) were such an exception, but have been proven wrong so far.
+Some investors thought that new Direct to Consumer (DTC) companies such as Casper (mattress company) were such an exception, but have been proven wrong on many.

 Besides ecommerce, Ben also discusses TV and entertainment: